saeddaoud/expense-tracker/README.md

 ![](https://github.com/saeddaoud/expense-tracker/blob/main/images/home.png)

 ### This is a MERN (MongoDB, Express, React and Node) fullstack web application, that allows users to
-1. Create an account to associate transactions with that account.
+1. Create an account to associate transactions with that account, and login using the email and password credentials afterwards to view previous transactions and/or add new ones.

 ![](https://github.com/saeddaoud/expense-tracker/blob/main/images/register.png)